jekuno/milia/README.md

 * Check out the three-part blog discussion of _Multi-tenanting Ruby on Rails Applications on Heroku_
 at: http://myrailscraft.blogspot.com/2013/05/multi-tenanting-ruby-on-rails.html
 * See the Milia tutorial at: http://myrailscraft.blogspot.com/2013/05/multi-tenanting-ruby-on-rails_3982.html
+* see code & setup sample in test/railsapp, which is also used to run the tests.
+* see milia wiki on github for a CHANGE HISTORY page.

 ## Contributing to milia